Bespi123/Satellite_ADCS_GUIDE/README.md

 # ADCSim: Software for Attitude Determination and Control System Design and Simulation

 ## Overview
-This paper presents ADCSim, an open-source MATLAB software package for the design, simulation, and validation of satellite Attitude Determination and Control Systems (ADCS).
+This file presents ADCSim, an open-source MATLAB software package for the design, simulation, and validation of satellite Attitude Determination and Control Systems (ADCS).
 The software integrates detailed models for satellite dynamics, high-fidelity sensors (gyroscopes, accelerometers, magnetometers, star trackers), and actuators (reaction wheels).
 A key feature is its integration with the Orekit space dynamics library for realistic orbital environment modeling.

 ADCSim features an intuitive Graphical User Interface (GUI) for Model-in-the-Loop (MIL) simulations, and implements multiple estimation algorithms (EKF, UKF, Madgwick) and non-linear controllers.
 Its advanced functionalities include a robust algorithm to compute and visualize the 3D momentum envelope for reaction wheel arrays and the use of genetic algorithms to auto-tune gains for both the EKF and attitude controllers.
 By providing a comprehensive suite of tools, ADCSim offers a powerful, cost-effective platform for developing and testing satellite attitude control systems.